CVUA-RRW/FooDMe/docs/index.md

 FooDMe is a reproducible and scalable snakemake workflow for the analysis of DNA metabarcoding experiments, with a special focus on food and feed samples.

+!!! tip FooDMe 2

+    [FooDMe2](https://github.com/bio-raum/FooDMe2) is a complete re-write of FooDMe with improved capabilities and portability.
+    You can try it out and give your feedback using the link above.

+    Support for FooDMe will continue until FooDMe2 reaches enough maturity for a stable release.

 ---

 ## Overview